-In this article we will be studying about the concept of relative density, calculations related to relative density and density of various substances.
-Let us first start with the definition of density.
+In this article, we will understand what is relative density, calculations related to the relative density, and density of various substances.
+Let us start with the definition of density.

-Density is the amount of mass in unit volume of matter, every substance has different density, to understand the idea of density let’s conduct an experiment, we will need a tall glass cup, honey, water, coconut oil and food colouring,
+Density is the amount of mass in a unit volume of matter; every substance has a different density, to understand the idea of density, let’s conduct an experiment; we will need a tall glass cup, honey, water, coconut oil, and food colouring,

-Step2: Pour one-quarter cup of coloured water gently on top of honey.
+Step2: Pour a one-quarter cup of coloured water gently on top of the honey.

-Step3: pour one-quarter cup of coconut oil on top of the coloured water.
+Step3: pour a one-quarter cup of coconut oil on top of the colored water.

-Density of liquid water at room temperature and pressure is 1gram per 1 cubic cm. this density is treated as a standard and density of any other material (usually liquids) is calculated relative to the density of water, this is called relative density or specific gravity.
+The difference between the specific gravity and density is that at room temperature and pressure, 1gram per 1 cubic cm is the density of water this density is treated as a standard and the density of any other material (usual liquids) is calculated relative to this is called relative density or specific gravity.

 Hence, specific gravity is the ratio of the mass of a substance to that of a reference substance, let’s consider the density of honey is approx. 1.42 grams/cm3, so its specific gravity would be 1.42/1 = 1.42.
 Notice that specific gravity is a ratio, therefore specific gravity does not have a unit, and hence specific gravity is a dimensionless physical quantity.